Michael van der Veen: Overview

+In 2022, Trump's Save America political action committee paid van der Veen, Hartshorn and Levin $1.4 million in legal fees.

 Trump impeachment trial

 On February 12 and 13, 2021, van der Veen presented arguments for the defense of Donald Trump at the former president's second impeachment trial.
 On February 13, 2021, the Senate reacted with gasps and laughter when van der Veen stated he would seek to depose at least 100 people for the trial at his Philadelphia office, including Nancy Pelosi and Vice President Kamala Harris, mispronouncing the name "Philadelphia."
 He responded, "I don’t know how many civil lawyers are here, but that’s the way it works folks.
 I don’t know why you’re laughing.
 It is civil process.
 That is the way lawyers do it."
+His efforts were widely criticized for inaccuracies and use of misleading media.

-At the conclusion of the trial, the Senate voted 57-43 to convict Donald Trump of inciting insurrection in the January 6, 2021 attack on the U.S. Capitol.
+At the conclusion of the trial, the Senate voted 57–43 to convict Donald Trump of inciting insurrection in the January 6, 2021 attack on the U.S. Capitol.
 Trump was acquitted because the U.S. Constitution requires that two-thirds of the Senate must vote for conviction.
 Seven Republican senators voted to convict Donald Trump, the largest bipartisan vote for an impeachment conviction of a U.S. president.

 Following the Senate trial, van der Veen angrily argued with CBS News anchor Lana Zak, after she disagreed that evidence was doctored against Trump, and he ended the interview by ripping off his microphone.

 Van der Veen was played by Pete Davidson in the cold open of Saturday Night Live on February 13, 2021.
 Davidson satirized van der Veen's use of the term "Jiminy Cricket" and his pronunciation of Philadelphia.
 His home in suburban Philadelphia was vandalized with graffiti and a small group of protesters picketed outside his law office in Philadelphia.